Sulayman ibn Daoud: Life

 Sulayman died in 1248, apparently childless, thus ending the direct Fatimid line.
-Some Isma'ili partisans claimed that he had a son who was hidden—repeating the common motif of the 'Hidden Imam'.
-As late as 1298, a pretender claiming to be Daoud, the son of Sulayman, appeared in Upper Egypt, but by this time the Isma'ilis had been reduced to small isolated enclaves, the last traces of which end in the 14th century.
+Some Isma'ili partisans claimed that he had a son who was hidden, repeating the common motif of the 'Hidden Imam'.
+As late as 1298, a pretender claiming to be Daoud, the son of Sulayman, appeared in Upper Egypt, but by this time the Isma'ilis had been reduced to small isolated enclaves, the last traces of which disappear in the 14th century.